 Test animals were made to be constipated with anti-diarrheal drugs, while control rats received saline.
-The rats were then treated with various amounts of aloe leaf extract for 7 days.
+The rats were then treated with various amounts of aloe leaf extract for seven days.
 Their experiment showed that the extract improved intestinal motility increased fecal volume and normalized the body weight of the constipated animals.

 The investigators concluded that the extract treatment acted favorably, with results similar to those obtained with a commercial laxative.
-They concluded that their results lent some degree of support to the folkloric use of aloe as a laxative.
+They found that their results lent some degree of support to the folkloric use of aloe as a laxative.

 Nonetheless, when taken by mouth, aloe can cause painful cramping, and according to the University of Maryland Medical Center, Division of Complementary Medicine is not safe to be used in this manner.

-Further to that, a report from the US National Institutes of Health stated that a two-year study of the chronic oral use of aloe vera whole leaf extract showed clear evidence of cancer causing attributes in rats, in the form of tumors of the large intestine.
+Further to that, a report from the US National Institutes of Health stated that a two-year study of the chronic oral use of aloe vera whole leaf extract showed clear evidence of cancer-causing attributes in rats, in the form of tumors of the large intestine.

-Although additional work needs to be conducted to fully understand the liability in humans, especially when used over shorter periods of time, they were unable to say that these findings are not relevant to humans.
+Although additional work needs to be conducted to fully understand the liability in humans, primarily when used over shorter periods of time, they were unable to say that these findings are not relevant to humans.

 If an individual, in consultation with their healthcare practitioner, does decide to use aloe to treat constipation, they could use between 50 and 250 mg of juice or extract per day.
 This treatment, certainly, is not suitable for long-term use.
-It may lead to abdominal pain and/or gastrointestinal distress.
+It may lead to abdominal pain and gastrointestinal distress.